vegaprotocol/vega.xyz/content/_index.md

 +++
 title = "Vega Protocol"
-headerline = "Vega is a protocol for creating and trading derivatives on a fully decentralised network." headerdescription = "Fully automated processes and incentives for trading margined financial products allow for markets that are open and decentralised, with pseudonymous participants." categories = ["Index"] currentNetwork = "Testnet"
+description = "Vega is a protocol for creating and trading derivatives on a fully decentralised network." headerline = "Vega is a protocol for creating and trading derivatives on a fully decentralised network." headerdescription = "Fully automated processes and incentives for trading margined financial products allow for markets that are open and decentralised, with pseudonymous participants." keywords = ["vega", "vega protocol", "decentralise", "decentralize"] categories = ["Index"] currentNetwork = "Testnet"